johnny49r/jStepper/README.md

 ### DISCLAIMER

 This code is functional and all features work but it is a work-in-progress.
 I welcome your suggestions for improvement and additional functionality.
+Enjoy!